wrathematics/filesampler/README.md

 This is a simple R package to reasonably quickly read a random sample of lines of a flat text file (such as a csv) into R. This allows you to get a subsample into R without having to read the (possibly large) file into memory first.

+If you would like to contribute to this project, please see the `CONTRIBUTING.md` file.

 Idea inspired by Eduardo Arino de la Rubia's [fast_sample](https://github.com/earino/fast_sample).